-9.30 The application has been accompanied by a Contaminated Land Desk Study which has been assessed by the Councils Environmental Protection Officer.
+9.35 The application has been accompanied by a Contaminated Land Desk Study which has been assessed by the Council's Environmental Protection Officer.
 Whilst no objections have been raised there are concerns in relation to a nearby former infill which may present risk of ground gas.
-Further information has been requested and subsequently provided during the course of the application.
-At the time of compiling this report the response from the Environmental Health Officer has yet to be provided and as such the comments will be reported as an update prior to the committee meeting.
-These are expected to confirm whether the submitted information is sufficient or whether the standard desk study pre-commencement condition is still required.
+Further information has been requested and subsequently provided by the applicant to address this issue, however the Councils Environmental Protection Officer has advised that despite the additional information provided which states that no gas protection measures are required, it remains the position of the LPA that the site requires the very basic minimum gas protection as required for CS2.
+This is mainly due to the anomalies in gas monitoring data which lacked reading during falling atmospheric pressure.
+The Councils gas protection condition should be attached should Members be mindful to approve the application.

-Planning obligations and viability
+Planning obligations